Nonlinear metamaterial

-A nonlinear metamaterial is an artificially constructed material that can exhibit properties not found in nature.
+A nonlinear metamaterial is an artificially constructed material that can exhibit properties not yet found in nature.
 Its response to electromagnetic radiation can be characterized by its permittivity and material permeability.
 The product of the permittivity and permeability results in the refractive index.
 Unlike natural materials, nonlinear metamaterials can produce a negative refractive index.
 These can also produce a more pronounced nonlinear response than naturally occurring materials.